 Heavy Reliance on Technology

 Additionally, many small businesses rely heavily on technology for their day-to-day operations, leaving them even more susceptible to threats from cyber criminals.
 For example, if a company’s customer database is stored online without proper security protocols in place (such as encryption), then any data stored within it could easily be stolen by malicious actors with relatively little effort.
-Similarly, an unprotected network connection could provide easy access into the business’s systems—allowing attackers to steal valuable information or disrupt its operations entirely by disabling certain services or applications used by the organization.
+Similarly, an unprotected network connection could provide easy access to the business’s systems—allowing attackers to steal valuable information or disrupt its operations entirely by disabling certain services or applications the organization uses.

 The bottom line is that small businesses need protection just like larger ones do; failure to properly secure their networks and data can lead to disastrous consequences for both customers and employees alike.